nelzomal/VideoLens_AI/description.md

 Despite the challenges, we achieved several significant milestones:

-- Successfully implemented offline transcription directly in the browser, ensuring user privacy and reducing dependency on external services
+- Successfully implemented offline transcription directly in the browser, ensuring user privacy and reducing costs
 - Developed a powerful summarization and Q&A feature that operates entirely within the browser environment
 - Created a seamless integration with YouTube that enhances rather than disrupts the viewing experience
 - Achieved high accuracy in transcription and translation across multiple languages